JamesNK/BookOfDotNetOSS/cross-platform-targeting.md

 # Cross-platform Targeting

-The modern .NET eco-system supports multiple operating systems and devices.
+The modern .NET ecosystem supports multiple operating systems and devices.
 It is important for many OSS projects to support as wide a range of developers as possible.

 There are two general ways to add cross-platform support to a .NET library:

-1. Target platforms individually and include multiple assemblies in a NuGet package, e.g. `net46` and `netcoreapp20`
+1. Target platforms individually and include multiple assemblies in a NuGet package, e.g. project `csproj` targets `net46` and `netcoreapp20` and the NuGet package contains two assemblies
 2. Target .NET Standard, a specification for .NET APIs available on all .NET implementations.
+The single .NET Standard assembly supports multiple frameworks.

 You can also combine these two approaches.
-For example a .NET Standard target could be the default implementation and you could provide a platform specific target with additional features.
+For example a `netstandard20` target could be the default implementation and you could provide a platform specific target with additional features.
+NuGet will automatically prefer the platform specific target when possible.

-**✓ CONSIDER** using .NET Standard to provide cross-platform support.
+**✓ CONSIDER** using .NET Standard to provide cross-platform support. .NET Standard is the fastest way to support all .NET platforms.

 ## .NET Standard